 Dean Jackson, the new Service Director – Education & Skills, will attend the summer term briefings to introduce himself to you.
 Dean takes office on May 15th.

 We will continue to offer training to governors – details of the training available will be posted on the governor page of the website.
 If there are particular training sessions that you would like to see please let your Clerk know.

 If you would like to spread your experience of successful governance further you may wish to consider becoming a National Leader of Governance.
 Full details of the criteria and how to apply are available here.

 We are always looking out for good news stories on how governing bodies are working effectively – please do pass any examples to Sandra Hunter.

 As the terms progress, and Ofsted visit our schools, we will endeavour to speak with governors about the experience and pass on their thoughts to you.
-So far the new inspection regime seems to have been more pleasant and constructive.
-Many schools report a much more positive experience than previously.
+Many schools report a much more positive experience than in previous years.

 The Governor Support Team should be your first port of call with any queries you may have.
 Their contact details can be found here.